 - a.
 Insulation installed in attics above ceilings shall not require an air barrier on the exterior side. - b.
 Insulation installed under floors directly above an unvented crawl space shall not require an air barrier on the exterior side. - c.
 Insulation installed in rim or band joists located in conditioned space shall not require an air barrier on the interior side. - d.
 Insulation installed on conditioned basement and crawlspace walls where an air barrier material meeting code requirements for exposed applications and tested in accordance with ASTM E2178 is installed on the interior side. - 3.
 Faced batts shall be stapled to the face of the studs or side stapled to the studs with no buckling of the stapling tabs or the tabs shall be permitted to be left unstapled.
+Inset or side stapling of batt insulation shall not be permitted for Grade I installations.
 Faced batt products without tabs and friction fit products shall not be required to be stapled when installed in vertical walls - 4.
 When side stapled, compression is permitted only along edges to the depth of the stapling tab. - 5.
 Insulation shall be closely fitted around obstructions including, but not limited to, framing, blocking, wiring, pipes, etc. to avoid substantial gaps, voids or compression.